 - and preserving America’s precious and limited natural resources.

 Siemens’ goal is to be the first major industrial company in the world to achieve a net zero carbon footprint by 2030.
-The company is working to get halfway to that goal just three years from now, in 2020.
-This is an extraordinarily ambitious task considering Siemens has more than 60 manufacturing sites in the U.S. alone.
+The company expects to cut the carbon footprint of its operative business by half in 2020.
+This is an extraordinarily ambitious task considering Siemens has more than 60 manufacturing, digital and research and development sites in the U.S. alone.

 In order to cut our carbon emissions in half by 2020, Siemens plans to drive energy efficiency programs, leverage distributed energy systems, reduce fleet emissions and purchase renewable energy.